courses-at-nju-by-hfwei/cpl-coding-0/2022-CPL/3-for-a-while/README.md

   - `printf`
 - `break`
 - testing
+  - `1`: the leftmost/rightmost one
-  - [ ] the left-most/right-most one
+  - search for the leftmost/rightmost one
-- learn from the standard library
+- [ ] learn from the standard library???
   - `(low + high) / 2`
+    - `low + (high - low) / 2`
     - [ ] try it???
-    - `low + (high - low) / 2`

 ## `digits.c`
 - testing